DigiTransGlasgow/ArtificiallyIntelligent/_contributions/05_Frankenstein.md

 ---
-title: artificial intelligence: from frankenstein to frank
+title: 'artificial intelligence: from frankenstein to frank'
 layout: default
 ---